zbyszeksmiechowicz/microgateway/kubernetes/README.md

         curl -L https://raw.githubusercontent.com/apigee-internal/microgateway/master/kubernetes/release/downloadEdgeMicrok8s.sh | sh -s  2.5.24-beta
       ```

-2. It extracts the package in the current location with a folder named microgateway-<os>-<arch>
+2. It extracts the package in the current location with a folder named microgateway-os-arch
     * Installation .yaml files for Kubernetes in install/
     * Sample applications in samples/
     * The edgemicroctl client binary in the bin/ directory. edgemicroctl is used when manually injecting Edgemicro as a sidecar gateway or Service.

 3. Change directory to microgateway package.
-For example, if the package is microgateway-Darwin_x86_64
+For example, if the package is microgateway_Darwin_x86_64
     ```
-    cd  microgateway-Darwin_x86_64
+    cd  microgateway_Darwin_x86_64
     ```
 4. Add the edgemicroctl client to your PATH.
 For example, run the following command on a MacOS or Linux
 system: